-I'm the founder of saavos.
-That means I built the product, yes — but it also means I went through the exact same evaluation anyone else does when picking a chatbot for their site.
+I built saavos.
+That means I made the product, yes — but it also means I went through the exact same evaluation anyone else does when picking a chatbot for their site.
 I tried competitors on my own URL before shipping anything.
 Real accounts.
-Real free tiers.
+Real no-card previews.
 Real invoices.

 This isn't a comparison chart with vendor marketing copy summarized.
 It's a log of what I opened, paid for, and cancelled.